hubtype/botonic/docs/docs/webchat/webchat-connectivity.md

 title: Connectivity
 ---

 Sometimes, the connection can be lost between the server and the chatbot.
-To handle this situation, you can set specific parameters to quickly detect the connection issue.
+To handle this situation, you can set specific parameters to detect the connection issue.

-For a better user experience, you can also warn the user by configuring a customized error message to be displayed within the webchat interface.
+Moreover, for a better user experience, you can warn the user by configuring a customized error message to be displayed within the webchat interface.

-To do so:

-1. Set the `Botonic.isOnline()` method.
-Values are `true` or `false` depending on your server configuration.
+## Configure the server options

-2. In `webchat/index.js`, configure the server options to set a time limit and get the information from the server.
+In `webchat/index.js`, configure the server options and time periods to solve webchat connection issues.

 ```javascript
 export const webchat = {